janraasch/gulp-coffeelint/readme.md

 ## Reporters

 ### `coffeelint.reporter(name)`
-Assuming you would like to make use of those pretty results we have after piping through `coffeelint()` there a some bundled reporters at your service.
+Assuming you would like to make use of those pretty results we have after piping through `coffeelint()` there are some bundled reporters at your service.

-### type
+### name
 Type: `String`
 Default: `'default'`
 Possible Values: `'default'`, `'fail'`